postlund/pyatv/docs/documentation/protocols.md

 Some things to note here:

 * `channelID` and `clientUUID` change each time, so they are likely randomized
-* `clientTypeUUID` must be hardcoded to `1910A70F-DBC0-4242-AF95-115DB30604E1` (there are a few other values used under other circumstances)
+* `clientTypeUUID` of `1910A70F-DBC0-4242-AF95-115DB30604E1` means Media Remote (there are a few other values used under other circumstances, like `8186BE43-A39A-4C42-9D0E-60BDB9CE1FE3`).
-* `type` 130 represents remote control type
+* `type` 130 represents the Remote Control type
-* `seed` is used when deriving encryption keys for the channel
+* `seed` is used when deriving encryption keys for the channel, if encryption is mandated.

 The response looks like this: